Ecommerce is booming, getting new customers is getting harder and pricier.

 It should be a source of inspiration, information and even support.
 Your customers will have a friendly space to connect with like-minded people, ask questions, get ideas how to use your products and so on.
 If you can drive this kind of engagement, you can drive the need for your products too.

 People nowadays quite like sharing own photos using a cool product (maybe in exchange for a small discount).
 It’s a great confidence booster for them (getting those likes) – they feel like influencers among their friends and will most probably buy from you again.
+Increasing customer engagement results in more repeat orders.

 For more ideas like this, see how to develop a customer retention program.